-Why wait for spring when you can enjoy it early indoors?
-Spring flowering trees and shrubs are a ‘natural’ for forcing.
+Why wait for spring when you can experience it early indoors?
+Flowering trees and shrubs are a ‘natural’ for forcing.
 Why?
-Because their buds formed in the fall before they went dormant.
-All you have to do is harvest some branches, bring them inside and follow the directions below.
+Because their buds formed last year in late summer before they went dormant.
+All you have to do is cut some branches, bring them inside and follow the directions below.

-Forcing spring branches can take anywhere between 2 to 5 weeks, depending on the species.
-Early bloomers such as forsythia, quince, witch hazel and pussy willow, for example, are usually the fastest to flower at approximately 2 weeks.
+Forcing branches can take anywhere between 2 to 5 weeks, depending on the species.
+Early bloomers such as forsythia, star magnolia, quince, witch hazel and pussy willow are usually the fastest to flower at approximately 2 weeks.
 Cherry and dogwood tree branches, however, can take up to 4 weeks to develop, depending on when you cut them.
 In general, trees take longer than shrubs to force.

-HINT: The closer you wait to the plant’s natural bloom time, the less time you’ll have to spend forcing branches indoors.
+HINT: The closer to a plant’s natural bloom time you cut the branches, the less time it will take to force flowers indoors.

 Start by selecting a few healthy, medium-sized branches with lots of plump buds that look ready to open.
 Cut the branches from the tree or shrub using a pair of pruners.
-Make sure to cut on a diagonal, which creates a greater surface area for better water uptake.
+Make sure to cut on a diagonal, which creates a greater surface area for water.

 Cornus alba buds

-To guard against rot, trim off any twigs or buds on the bottom 6 inches of the branches.
+To protect your flowering branches from rot, remove any twigs or buds from the bottom 6 inches of the stem.
 Then do one of the following: either slit the branches in several directions at the ends or mash the branch ends against a hard surface.
 Both methods will cause the base of the branch to splay out and encourage it to draw up more water.
 It will also keep the branches fresher longer.

 Submerge the branches overnight in cool to lukewarm water.
 (A bathtub works great.)
-This allows the branches and buds to more rapidly absorb water and begin to break dormancy.
+This enables the branches and buds to more rapidly absorb water and to begin breaking their winter dormancy.

 The furry buds of pussy willow